Skip Ribbon Commands

 Sign In Skip to Content

-Students must complete and submit the relevant Student Personal Details and Declaration form to their home school for each academic year in which they enrol.
+Students must complete and submit the relevant Student personal details and declarations form to their home school for each academic year they enrol.
 The accuracy of student details should be audited against information provided on a student’s form.
-Students must use their legally registered names when enrolling in a foundation secondary qualification.
+Students must use their legally registered names when enrolling in a senior secondary course.
 To verify the legal identity of the student, schools should request the student’s birth certificate or change of name document, both of which are issued only by the Registry of Births, Deaths and Marriages Victoria, to ensure the accuracy of student names and birthdates.

-If a student’s enrolment changes, the school is responsible for ensuring the VCE and VPC eligibility reports are run on the SBAT (VASS).
-By running eligibility reports regularly, schools can identify where there are issues with students not being able to meet satisfactory completion of that foundation secondary certificate.
-If errors are reported, they must be fixed and the eligibility report run again.
+If a student’s enrolment changes, the school must ensure that VCE eligibility reports are run regularly.
+In this way schools can proactively identify issues with student enrolment and identify whether the student is able to complete their senior secondary course.
+If errors are reported or identified, they must be resolved and the eligibility report run again.

 General declaration